vega/altair/doc/user_guide/encodings/index.rst

 temporal      ``T``           a time or date value geojson       ``G``           a geographic shape
 ============  ==============  ================================================

+For data specified as a DataFrame, Altair can automatically determine the correct data type for each encoding, and creates appropriate scales and legends to represent the data.

 If types are not specified for data input as a DataFrame, Altair defaults to ``quantitative`` for any numeric data, ``temporal`` for date/time data, and